jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Fedora Project*](images/Chapter-02/Linux-logos/Fedora/768px-Logo_Fedora_full.svg-96dpi.png "Fedora Project")

 The [Fedora Project](https://en.wikipedia.org/wiki/Fedora_Project "Fedora Project") was started in 2003 when the Red Hat Desktop Linux product was merged with the company/community based spin off Fedora Core Linux [^13].
 The [Fedora Project's](https://getfedora.org/ "Get Fedora") focus was rapid development and rapid release.
 They would release two distributions almost yearly, with package and update support only extending back to the previous version cutting off support to viable, but from Red Hat's point of view, outdated software.
 Remember their focus was rapid iteration of the project to quickly test new technologies.
-There is a workstation edition, a server edition, a cloud instance, as well as a container based edition based on a company Red Hat purchased called Red Hat CoreOS Edition for use on Kubernetes.
+There is a workstation edition, a server edition, a cloud instance, as well as a container based edition `Red Hat CoreOS Edition` for use on Kubernetes.

+* Fedora 36 was released on 05/06/22
+* Fedora 35 was released on 11/02/21
 * Fedora 34 was released on 05/20/21
 * Fedora 33 was released on 10/27/20
 * Fedora 32 was released on 04/21/20
 * Fedora 31 was released on 10/21/19
 * Fedora 30 was released on 04/30/19
-* Fedora 29 was released on 10/30/18
-* Fedora 28 was released on 05/01/18

-Fedora version less that 32 are no longer supported anymore!
+Fedora version less that 35 are no longer supported anymore!
 Why is the Fedora Project so fast and so merciless on not supporting older versions?
-This distribution was meant for desktop users and developers who don't mind updating rapidly.
-The Fedora Project is just a testing ground for technology that will eventually go into Red Hat's enterprise project, referred to as RHEL.
+This distribution is meant for desktop users and developers who don't mind updating rapidly, called the *bleeding edge*.
+The Fedora Project is a testing ground for technology that will eventually go into Red Hat's enterprise Linux project, referred to as RHEL.

 #### Red Hat Enterprise Linux--RHEL